SuPuL/web3balances/README.md

 1. Add wallet management UI to avoid `wallet.csv` usage.
 2. Automatic import of all transactions from the chain (avoid manual export from scanner).
 3. Create own tax format or provide transformation processes for other tax tools than Accointing.
+4. Stop using csv as database.
-4. Add guides on how to use the tool.
+5. Add guides on how to use the tool.
-5. Add graphs to visualize the token balance progress over time.
+6. Add graphs to visualize the token balance progress over time.